brshallo/piececor/README.md

 -   {piececor} is intended for when trying to measure non-linear and *non-monotonic* associations.
-If the relationships are likely monotonic, generally using either Spearman’s or Kendall’s correlation coefficients is a better + faster option.
+If the relationships are likely monotonic, generally using either Spearman’s or Kendall’s correlation coefficients is a better + faster option[10].
--   Changing default correlation method from Spearman’s to Kendall’s probably makes sense (as Kendall’s has better statistical properties – particularly regarding calculating p-values), though I should verify that Fisher’s transformation can also be used with Kendall’s method.
+-   Changing default correlation method from Spearman’s to Kendall’s probably makes sense (as Kendall’s has better statistical properties – particularly regarding calculating p-values), though I should verify that Fisher’s transformation can also be used with Kendall’s method[11].
 -   Output of `weighted_abs_mean_cors()` is not particularly meaningful in a traditional notion of “correlation.”
     -   Splits are determined based on optimizing a fit to a {*target*}
-        – therefore flipping *{target} \~ {variable of interest}* to *{variable of interest} \~ {target}* produces different weighted correlation scores[10].
+        – therefore flipping *{target} \~ {variable of interest}* to *{variable of interest} \~ {target}* produces different weighted correlation scores[12].
 A smoother that was fit based on total least squares or minimizing orthogonal distance or some other approach may be more appropriate.
 -   How to do weighted correlation metrics and associated p-values